AbdullahZuhair21/OSCP-Notes/README.md

 run powerup and check service executables you also can check executable services from the cmd command
 -     C:\Users\Desktop\Tools\Accesschk\accesschk64.exe -wvu "C:\Program Files\File Permissions Service"     (executable service)
-now you need to download a file from windows to kali. use ftp server to do that
+now you need to download a file from Windows to kali. use ftp server to do that
 -     python -m pyftpdlib -p 21 --write    (pip3 install pyftpdlib  #to download it) (kali) head to C:\Tools\Source and connect to kali ftp server, anonymous login, then put the windows_service.c file
 -     ftp 10.10.16.4 | username:anonymous | put windows_service.c